Survey on Publicly Available Sinhala Natural Language Processing Tools and Research: Sinhala NLP resources

-As for Sinhala-Tamil corpora,~\citet{hameed2016automatic} claim to have built a sentence aligned Sinhala-Tamil parallel corpus and~\citet{mohamed2017automatic} claim to have built a word aligned Sinhala-Tamil parallel corpus.
+As for Sinhala-Tamil corpora,~\citet{hameed2016automatic} claim to have built a sentence-aligned Sinhala-Tamil parallel corpus and~\citet{mohamed2017automatic} claim to have built a word aligned Sinhala-Tamil parallel corpus.
 However, at the time of writing this paper, neither of them was publicly available.
-A very small Sinhala-Tamil aligned parallel corpus created by~\citet{farhath2018improving} using order papers of government of Sri Lanka is available to download\footURL{http://bit.ly/2HTMEme}.
+A very small Sinhala-Tamil aligned parallel corpus created by~\citet{farhath2018improving} using order papers of government of Sri Lanka is available to download\footURL{http://bit.ly/2HTMEme}.~\citet{vasantharajan2021tamizhi} used Printed Character Recognition (PCR) to create a large-scale Tamil-Sinhala-English parallel corpus which they claimed to be available on Github~\footURL{https://github.com/Chaarangan/tamizhinet-corpus}.
+Their follow-up work~\cite{vasantharajan2022adapting} on adapting the \textit{Tesseract} engine to handle non-Unicode (legacy fonts) in pdf documents resulted in an improved version of the corpus which also can be found on Github\footURL{https://bit.ly/3VIK2Lj}.